Ever notice how the whole world seems against you when times are tough?

 The thing is…

 It’s not that some days are more magical, or luckier, than others.
 Your attitude (whether positive or negative) is a direct reflection of what you predominantly think about, and you attract the kind of energy you put out.

 Research suggests that happiness is a choice that anyone can make.
-So it’s not the world that treats you differently, it is you who chooses to see the world differently.
+So it’s not that the world treats you differently, it is you who chooses to see the world differently.
 Positively, and in a new light.

 “The greatest discovery of any generation is that a human can alter his life by altering his attitude.”